nivenly/website/content/en/docs/programs/fediverse-security-fund.md

 ## Financially supporting Nivenly & the Fund

-See [Financial Support](/donate) for more information about financial support for the Nivenly Foundation and projects like the Fediverse Security Fund.
+See [Financial Support](/donate) for more information about financially supporting the Nivenly Foundation and projects like the Fediverse Security Fund.

 ## Fund Program Administrators